CMOSE: Comprehensive Multi-Modality Online Student Engagement Dataset with High-Quality Labels: Introduction

 \section{Introduction}

-Online learning has greatly drawn people's attention in recent years.
+Online learning has greatly drawn people’s attention in recent years.
 The outbreak of COVID-19 also increased the demand for online classes.
 However, people doubt whether online classes are as effective as face-to-face classes.
 Research has also shown that students often have a lower attention level in online classes \cite{Smith_Schreder_2021}.
-Therefore, detecting student engagement in online classes is essential to improve the learning effect.

-Existing Datasets such as DAiSEE \cite{gupta2016daisee} and EngageWild \cite{kaur2018prediction} that were collected for engagement prediction tasks separate the degree of engagement into four classes, namely highly disengaged (HD), disengaged (DE), engaged (EG), and highly engaged (HE).
-In this work, we also formulate the problem of engagement detection into classifying the degree of engagement of each subject into four classes.
-To capture the nuance difference in the engagement level of different subjects, we let the model output a scalar as the engagement score and further assign the class based on a set of thresholds.
-A model capable of classifying students' engagement levels can inform the instructors to pay caution to specific participants and reflect the overall effectiveness of the online classes.
+A model capable of classifying students’ engagement levels can inform the instructors to pay caution to specific participants and reflect the overall effectiveness of the online classes.

 In face-to-face classes, the instructors usually rely on interactions between the students, their emotions, facial expressions, and speech to verify the engagement level of each student \cite{walker2021student}.
-However, interaction features are missing in online classes because the students are muted and cannot discuss with each other most of the time.
-Also, there are other challenges, such as the noisy background from each webcam and various illumination levels.
-Therefore, we need an automatic detection of engagement levels specifically designed for online scenarios to enhance the learning outcome.
+However, interaction features are missing in online mode because the students are muted and cannot discuss with each other most of the time.
+There are other challenges, such as the noisy background of each webcam and various illumination levels.
+Therefore, a model to automatically detect student engagement levels for online scenarios is necessary to enhance the learning outcome.

+Existing datasets such as DAiSEE \cite{gupta2016daisee} and EngageWild \cite{kaur2018prediction} separate student engagement levels into four classes, namely highly disengaged (HD), disengaged (DE), engaged (EG), and highly engaged (HE).
+We follow the setting to classify the degree of engagement of each subject into four classes from the 10-second webcam video.
+To capture the nuance engagement difference, we follow \citet{dhall2020emotiw} to let the model output a scalar as engagement score and further assign the class based on thresholds.
+Figure \ref{fig:one} demonstrates the overview of our method.